BlockchainCommons/SmartCustody/Docs/Case-Study-Keystone.md

 Like most modern wallets, the Mobile App takes care of most of the transaction details, such as scanning in addresses through QRs and determining fees.
 This greatly reduces the possibility of transaction errors.

 _Death/Incapacitation remains one of the largest outstanding adversaries, though use of Shamir's Secret Sharing can resolve that.
 Though Keystone advertises a true random number generator, and backs that up by releasing its code, they also provide documentation on generating seeds with dice, which can remove the possibility of Systemic Key Compromise.
-Censorship and Correlation may or may not be possible depending on the design of the integration of cryptography servers._
+Censorship and Correlation may or may not be possible depending on the design of the integration of cryptography servers.
+They may also be triggered by the use of a centralized pricing server._

 ## Specifications